-Dissociative amnesia is not normal forgetting, like misplacing keys or forgetting the name of someone you only met once or twice.
+Dissociative amnesia is not normal forgetting, like misplacing keys or forgetting the name of someone you met once or twice.
 Symptoms range from forgetting personal information, like one’s own name and address, to blocking out specific traumatic events or even the events of one’s entire life.
 A person with dissociative amnesia may not remember friends, family members, or coworkers.
-When a person with generalized dissociative amnesia forgets everything about their self and their life, they may move away to a new location and establish a new identity but, when discovered, they don’t know how they got there or why they have no identification.
+When a person with generalized dissociative amnesia forgets everything about their self and their life, they may move to a new location and establish a new identity but, when discovered, they don’t know how they got there or why they have no identification.
 Most cases of dissociative amnesia are temporary, but memory gaps can last anywhere from a few minutes to an entire lifetime.
-Those with dissociative amnesia may be at higher-than-average risk of suicide.
+Those with dissociative amnesia may be at greater risk of self-injury and suicide.

 Past or recent trauma, abuse, accidents, or extreme stress, such as from a war or natural disaster, either witnessed or experienced, can cause dissociative amnesia.
-There may also be a genetic link, because individuals with dissociative disorders sometimes have family members with the same or similar condition.
+There may also be a genetic link, because individuals with dissociative disorders sometimes have family members with the same condition.
 Although the symptoms may be similar, dissociative amnesia is not the same as amnesia resulting from brain disease or damage.
-However, researchers have identified abnormal changes in brainwave activity in people with dissociative amnesia that could lead to better understanding of traumatic memory loss and more effective disorder-specific treatments.
+However, researchers have identified abnormal changes in brainwave activity in people with dissociative amnesia that could lead to a better understanding of traumatic memory loss and more effective disorder-specific treatments.

-Spiegel D. Dissociative Amnesia.
+- Spiegel D. Dissociative Amnesia.
 Merck Manual website.
 Last reviewed/revised July 2015.
 Accessed March 13, 2017.

-Mental Health America website.
+- Mental Health America website.
 Dissociation and Dissociative Disorders.

-Staniloiu A, Markowitsch HJ.
+- Staniloiu A, Markowitsch HJ.
 Dissociative amnesia.
 The Lancet Psychiatry.
 August 2014;1(3):226-241.

-Kikuchi H, Fujii T, Abe N. et al. Memory repression: Brain mechanisms underlying dissociative amnesia.
+- Kikuchi H, Fujii T, Abe N. et al. Memory repression: Brain mechanisms underlying dissociative amnesia.
 Journal of Cognitive Neuroscience.
 March 2010;22(3):602-613.

-Radulovic J. Using new approaches in neurobiology to rethink stress-induced amnesia.
+- Radulovic J. Using new approaches in neurobiology to rethink stress-induced amnesia.
 Current Behavioral Neuroscience Reports.
 March 2017;4(1):49-58

-Last reviewed 06/08/2017
+Last reviewed 03/30/2017